-You can use the sun's thermal energy to warm water or space through:
+The sun's thermal energy can be used to warm water or the air in a building through:

-You can use energy available in sunlight to generate electricity directly through:
+The energy available in sunlight can generate electricity directly through:

 Solar radiation is an abundant energy source in New Zealand.
 The most popular solar technology, photovoltaics (PV), is non-polluting, quiet to operate, and generally unobtrusive.